 You may have seen the term APR, or annual percentage rate, used in reference to everything from mortgages and auto loans to credit cards.
 Understanding how banks calculate APRs and how they work can help you make more informed credit card decisions.
 Here’s what you need to know.

-How does APR work
+How does an APR work?

-How to calculate your credit card interest
+How to calculate interest charges on a credit card

-Your daily rate
+Periodic daily rate

 Days in the billing cycle

-Your monthly interest charge
+Monthly interest charge

 Types of APR explained

-The rate applied to credit card purchases.
+The rate that will apply to credit card purchases.

-Introductory or promotional
+Introductory or Promotional APR